 During the Depression, Jessor went to sea with the merchant marine and ran an orchard in Pennsylvania.
-During World War II he worked for the U.S. Army in Trinidad and Ohio.
-After the War, he went back to work with George W. Springsteen, whose partnership with Goldhammer had dissolved during the Depression.
-Serving again as chief draftsman, Jessor ran the office when Springsteen became ill in the early 1950's, and opened his own office after Springsteen's death in 1954.
+He worked briefly on Red Hook Houses, New York's first federally funded pubic housing project, in the office of Alfred Easton Poor, and then on the 1939 New York World's Fair with the firm of Shreve, Lamb & Harmon.
+After the War, Jessor went back to work with George W. Springsteen, whose partnership with Goldhammer had dissolved during the Depression.
+Jessor served as chief draftsman, running the office when Springsteen became ill in the early 1950s, and opening his own office after Springsteen's death in 1954.
 Over the next twenty years, Jessor turned out an extraordinary quantity of work for Kazan and the UHF, designing and supervising the construction of over 35,000 apartments in a string of large scale housing cooperatives culminating with the giant Co-op City project in the Bronx and Starrett City in Queens, which started out as a UHF project called Twin Pines.

-THE UNITED HOUSING FOUNDATION
+THE UNITED HOUSING FOUNDATION Urban Renewal

-Urban Renewal

 After the war the AHC resumed its work in the Bronx, constructing three more buildings at the Amalgamated Apartments to bring the total number of units there to 1,435.
-But the new thrust of their work was the Lower East Side, and their new ally was Robert Moses, NYC Construction Coordinator, and Chairman of Mayor O'Dwyer's Postwar Works Program and his Committee on Slum Clearance (Schwartz 1993).
+But the new thrust of their work was the Lower East Side.
+Their new ally was Robert Moses, the housing member of the New York City Planning Commission, NYC Construction Coordinator, and chairman of Mayor O'Dwyer's Postwar Works Program and his Committee on Slum Clearance (Schwartz 1993).
+Impressed by the AHC's success with apartments in the Bronx and the Lower East Side, he enlisted their expertise in a large scale slum clearance program to replace thousands of units of old-law tenements with bright new apartment buildings.
 With Moses' enthusiastic support, the AHC constructed three more apartment buildings on Grand Street, named Hillman Houses after the former union leader.

 Following passage of the National Housing Act in 1949 this effort took on new dimensions.
 Title I of this act, the urban renewal program, provided federal assistance for land acquisition and relocation costs, and, with Moses paving the way for continued city tax abatements, the AHC was ready to take on projects at a larger scale.
-To provide a more substantial financial and political base, the ACW brought in other unions, civic organizations, and housing cooperatives - 62 in all - toform the United Housing Foundation, with Kazan as the first president.
+To provide a more substantial financial and political base, the ACW brought in other unions, civic organizations, and housing cooperatives - 62 in all - to form the United Housing Foundation, with Kazan as the first President.
 It was to the fledgling UHF that the International Ladies' Garment Workers' Union (ILGWU) turned in 1951 to be the sponsor of a new housing development they wanted to construct at the end of Grand Street on the East River.